Rishithakallurii/Accident-Alert-System/README.md

 Features 🚀

 📶 Wireless Control: No more messy wires!
-Control the System wirelessly through mobile app we used blink app to acheiecve our project . 📱
+Control the System wirelessly through mobile app we used blynk app to acheiecve our project . 📱

 🔦 LED Light: Illuminate dark corners with the built-in LED light.
 Perfect for secret missions in the dark! 💡